Alec-Shay/liferay-learn/docs/commerce/2.x/en/user-guide/getting-started/managing-exchange-rates.md

 # Managing Exchange Rates

 Exchange rates can be manually managed or automatically updated by an online service.
-To ensure that the store has the most recent exchange rates, administrators can enable an automatic currency conversion.
+To ensure that the store has the most recent exchange rates, administrators can enable automatic currency conversion.

 ## Setting Exchange Rates Manually